 3. Use Color

 Don’t be afraid to use big, bold colors.
 Bright colors are not only eye-catching and engaging, but they can also be used to create themes and signal the importance of content.
 Many intranets, for instance, use red to highlight critical company information or the latest news.
 Green is often used by designers to encourage an action, or a click and blue is the standard color to indicate a link.
 So color can be used to enhance your design and at the same time to provide a visual cue in relation to the content.
-It’s important, however, that you keep the color scheme simple, in fact, less is more, so just stick to a few well-chosen colors rather than a rainbow effect.
-Use of a complimentary set of flat design pastel colors based on your company brand colors a great place to start.

 4. Include Lots Of Imagery